JuliaML/MLDataPattern.jl/docs/index.rst

-This package represents a community effort to provide a native and generic `Julia <http://julialang.org>`_ implementation for common data access pattern in Machine Learning.
-This includes widely used access pattern for shuffling, partitioning, and resampling data sets of various types and origin.
-More importantly, the package was designed around the core premise of allowing any user-defined type to serve as a custom data source and/or access pattern in a first class manner.
+This package represents a community effort to provide a native and generic `Julia <http://julialang.org>`_ implementation for commonly used **data access pattern** in Machine Learning.
+As such, it is a part of the `JuliaML <https://github.com/JuliaML>`_ ecosystem.

+In contrast to other data-centered Julia packages, the focus of MLDataPattern is specifically on functionality utilized in a Machine Learning context.
+This includes *shuffling*, *partitioning*, and *resampling* data sets of various types and origin.
+More importantly, this package was designed around the core premise of allowing any user-defined type to serve as a custom data source and/or access pattern in a first class manner.
-MLDataPattern is a part of the `JuliaML
-<https://github.com/JuliaML>`_ ecosystem.
-In contrast to other
-data-centered packages, it focuses specifically on functionality utilized in a Machine Learning context.

 Where to begin?
 ----------------